nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 3. User request to rename a specific tag in the list
 4. AddressBook asks for the new name of this tag
 5. User keys in the new name of this tag
+6. AddressBook asks for confirmation
+7. User confirms the new name
-6. AddressBook updates all persons with the tag with the new tag <br>
+7. AddressBook updates all persons with the tag with the new tag <br>
 Use case ends.

 **Extensions**

 2a.
 The list is empty

+> Use case ends.

 3a.
 The tag is not in the list

+> AddressBook shows the error message
+> Go back to step 2

 5a.
 The new name is not a valid tag name

-3a.
-The given index is invalid

-> 3a1.
-AddressBook shows an error message <br>
+> AddressBook shoes the error message
+> Go back to step 4

+7a.
+The user doesn't confirm within 1 minute

-  Use case resumes at step 2
+> Go back to step 2

 ## Appendix C : Non Functional Requirements